The following shocking divorce statistics are from the U.S. Census Bureau:

 A person’s relationship with money mirrors his or her conflicts, vulnerabilities, fears, needs and desires.
 Our feelings about money and how to manage it are largely dependent on our unique family history.

 Emotions and money can be a dangerous combination.
 In fact, during divorce financial negotiations, emotions can be your worst enemy, leading to both higher legal bills and frazzled nerves.
-Yet, in the grip of fear for one’s very financial survival, exercising rational judgement can be an uphill battle.
+Yet, in the grip of fear for one’s very financial survival, exercising rational judgment can be an uphill battle.

 Divorce challenges the basic sense of who you are, who you’ve been and who you will become.
 Transitioning from being part of a couple to being unattached is a journey all divorcing people must embark on.